explosion/thinc/website/docs/api-layers.md

 </inline-list>

-A dense layer with the `relu` activation function where the maximum value is clipped at `k`.
+A dense layer with the ReLU activation function where the maximum value is clipped at `k`.
 A common choice is `k=6` introduced for convolutional deep belief networks
 [(Krizhevsky, 2010)](https://www.cs.toronto.edu/~kriz/conv-cifar10-aug2010.pdf).